akhilvreddy/ECE491/README.md

 ```
 > "test1.jpg" was imported from desktop, in this case it was the complete image

+> saved the patches to device

 For one of the images I was dealing with, after running this script, I ended up with the following:

 [[[174 201 231],[174 201 231]],[[173 200 230],[173 200 230]]]

-These numbers correspond to the ___ of the image.
+These numbers correspond to the corresponding pixelated part of the image.

-*QUESTION*

-how to go from the vector back to the image itself?

-I also consulted the following video: https://www.youtube.com/watch?v=7IL7LKSLb9I.
+Here are some examples with the images and their corresponding vectorized patches:

+***add the examples here***

+### Going backwards (Vectorized Patches to Image Patches)

+***add results here from desktop***

 ## Getting to our result

 Professor Jalali's paper is mainly a theoretical framework of what I want to implement in code.
 The vector operations and such are the things I want to physically impelment by using actual images.
 The way I am doing is this by the following:

 ### Autoencoders
+Autoencoders don't have a specific defintion but they are capable of reducing the data dimensions by ignoring noise in the data.
+It will then expand the data out agian to the dimensions of the initial dataset.
+There are usually four components inside an autoencoder, all of these combined make it up.
+- Encoder
+- Bottleneck
+- Decoder
+- Reconstruction Loss

 Autoencoders are the biggest tools that allow us to solve inverse problems.
 The way we are going to solve the vector equation is by trying to inverse it, kind of like an algebraic equation, but we cannot do the same elementary operations for a vector equation involving matrices.